adobe/buildrunner/README.rst

               - container1
               - container2

+            # Wait for particular ports to be open this container before moving on
+            # This allows dependant services to know that a service inside the
+            # container is running
+            wait_for:
+              - 80
+              - 9999

 Here is an example of a 'run' definition that simply runs the default command from the specified Docker image and archives the given artifacts::